w3c/UAAG/README.md

 ====

 Please only make edits to the MasterUAAG.html file.
+Select the Fork button to make a copy to your own Github account.
+When you are finished with the edits, select the  Pull Request button.